Viewing Process Monitoring

 6. In the Monitored Processes area, click image1 in the upper right corner to view Top 5 Processes with Highest CPU Usage.

-7. In the displayed TOP 5 Processes with Highest CPU Usage window, enable process monitoring for target processes, and click OK.
+7. In the displayed TOP 5 Processes with Highest CPU Usage window, enable process monitoring for the processes, and click OK.

 In the Monitored Processes area, the system selects processes in the Running state by default and displays CPU usage curves of those processes in 1h.
 The displayed data is raw data.